|

 fluid and heater by turning

 it on and ramping up the fluid temperature.
-So

-with a well designed system with proper controls you can maintain comfort
+With a well designed system with proper controls you can maintain comfort

 without having to "wait" for the system...that